avibpatel/domainsGraph/README.md

     - You can obtain this by searching uniprot (https://www.uniprot.org/uniprot/P20226)

 #### Step 3:
-Use the downloaded fasta sequence run:
+Use the downloaded fasta sequence and run:
 - ConSurf (http://consurf.tau.ac.il/)
     - [Select: Amino-Acids, NO, NO, automatically]
     - [Input: Protein seqence (MDQNN....), Job title (TBP), User E-Mail (your.email@some.where)]